Holistic Utility Preference Learning for Listwise Alignment: Experiments

+To further analyze the impact of discount factors on diffNDCG, we conducted ablation studies by comparing our default discount factors with alternative variants.
+Specifically, we set up three variants for comparison: inverse square root ($1/\sqrt{r}$), inverse linear ($1/r$), and inverse quadratic ($1/r^2$), where $r$ denotes the ranking position.
+Our default formulation employs the logarithmic discount factor $1/\log(1+r)$.
+The experimental results are presented in Table~\ref{tab:hh-qwen-discount}.

+We observed that various discount factors are indeed effective for diffNDCG.
+Among the examined variants, our default logarithmic discount ($1/\log(1+r)$) emerged as the most well-balanced choice, offering an effective compromise between emphasizing top-ranked responses and appropriately penalizing their misplacements.
+We hypothesize that this balance stems from the characteristics of the logarithmic discount function: excessively steep discount factors may cause models to entirely disregard lower-ranked responses, while overly gradual discount factors may fail to sufficiently penalize ranking position errors.

 \textbf{Ablation Studies on List Size.} We also analyze the performance for different list sizes $K$ of ranking preference data.
 We compared various list-wise methods and included DPO as a comparison baseline on the HH dataset, using Qwen1.5-0.5B as the base model.
-As Figure \ref{fig:ablation_k} shows, our method almost always outperforms others across different list sizes $K$.
-Additionally, all list-wise methods, consistently outperform DPO, even at $K=2$, highlighting the advantage of list-wise over pair-wise approaches.
+As Figure~\ref{fig:ablation_k} shows, our method consistently outperforms all baselines across different list sizes $K$ ranging from 2 to 16.
+Notably, all list-wise methods surpass DPO even at $K=2$, demonstrating the inherent advantage of list-wise optimization over pair-wise approaches.